 Wynyard Crossing is footbridge connecting the "Wynyard Quater" with the "Viaduct Basin" built in 2011.
 The bridge extends the Auckland waterfront to the west.
 The bascule bridge can be opened in 90 seconds to allow sailboats the passage to the port.

 Formerly a lone pine tree stood on the top of the volcanic cone and gave the hill its name.
 But the place is even more famous for the largest fortified "Maori" settlement of New Zealand, which evolved here from about 1700.
 The obelisk reminds of this settlement.
+One Tree Hill is one of Auckland's most famous sights, located in Cornwall Park.

 Welcome to Auckland